Tierney, Herbert

 Biographical Text

-Herbert Tierney, one of manager Arthur Chadwick’s many signings from Lancashire, joined Exeter City from Bury and made eleven Southern League appearances in 1908/09 starting from the club’s second-ever professional game.
-Remaining in the team for one more season, he was later to be wounded in the Great War.
+Herbert Tierney, one of manager Arthur Chadwick’s many signings from Lancashire, joined Exeter City from Bury and made eleven Southern League appearances in 1908/09 starting with the club’s second-ever professional game.
+Remaining in the team for one more season, he was later wounded in the Great War.

 Appearances